jyocum/RDC-transcoding_scripts/README.md

 ### Flags
 **--input**, **-i** INPUT_PATH      full path to input folder<br/>
 **--output**, **-o** OUTPUT_PATH     full path to output folder.
 If left blank, this will default to the same folder as the input.<br/>
 **--mixdown** MIXDOWN     Sets how audio streams will be mapped when transcoding the access copy.
-Inputs include: copy, 4to3, and 4to2.
+Inputs include: `copy`, `4to3`, and `4to2`.
 Defaults to copy.
 4to3 mixes streams 1&2 to a single stereo stream and copies streams 3 and 4.
 4to2 mixes streams 1&2 and 3&4 to two stereo streams.<br/>
 **--verbose** VERBOSE     view ffmpeg output when transcoding<br/>

 ### Flags for custom tool paths